 Email marketing is one of the best ways to connect with potential clients and customers.
 As a business owner, you should always be growing your email list.
 Email lists have been proven to do a better job at increasing website conversions and leading to actual sales.
 They get up to 10x the conversions that social media campaigns do.

 There are several places on your website that are ideal for asking visitors for their email addresses.
-Welcome Mats are full-screen greetings featuring a call-to-action that visitors view before they access your site, and are perfect for email requests.
+Welcome Mats are full-screen greetings featuring a call-to-action that visitors view before they access your site.
+They are perfect for email requests.
 There are also tools available that enable an email address capture depending on how far visitors have scrolled through your site.
 Traditional locations at the very top or very bottom of your website are equally effective spots to ask visitors to join your list.

 Use white space to draw focus and attention to elements that support conversion actions.
 Make sure blocks of text and paragraphs have white space between and around them for better readability.
 Try not to incorporate too much white space between action items and the content that supports them to avoid visual disconnects for your visitors.

 This is one of the most important website design principles for encouraging website conversions: Limit the number of visual options a visitor is given on your website.
 The average website visitor spends about eight seconds taking in content before navigating to another page on the site, or leaving the site altogether.
 Make it clear what you want your user to do on the page without overloading them with too many options.

 Think about your ideal customer and what they might be seeking when they come to your site.
 Can they find it easily?
 Create a clear user journey and guide website visitors through thought patterns with design elements that naturally flow.